The Best Irish Pubs in Washington, DC for St. Patrick's Day

 Guinness Open Gate Brewery & Barrel House

-As the home of Guinness in the US, Guinness Open Gate Brewery is always home to a host of experimental beers and menus inspired by traditional Irish meals.
+As the home of Guinness in the U.S., Guinness Open Gate Brewery is the spot for experimental beers and menus inspired by traditional Irish meals.
 You can stop by for a few brews, tour the facility, or participate in a number of St. Patrick’s Day celebrations in March.
-The brewery’s month-long celebration includes beer releases every Thursday of the month, an interactive Irish village on the lawn, live music, and Irish food.
+The brewery’s month-long celebration includes beer releases every Thursday of the month, an interactive Irish village on the lawn, live music, beer dinners, and Irish fare.

 Ireland's Four Provinces

-A true gem for all things Irish, this spot serves up authentic Emerald Isle fare including sausage rolls, corned beef and cabbage, Chicken Tullamore, beef stew, and more.
+A true gem for all things Irish, this spot serves up authentic Emerald Isle fare including their Baked Irish Sausage Rolls, Classic Corned Beef & Cabbage, Chicken Tullamore, Beef Stew, and more.
 The bar is also popular for its expansive Sunday brunch of Irish classics and slate of brews.

 Irish Channel Restaurant & Pub